dennislwm/examprep-saac02/doc/udemy/chapter04.md

 <!-- /TOC -->

+---
+## IAM Root User

+The following AWS tasks can only be performed by the root user:

+* Change your AWS account settings.
+* Restore IAM user permissions.
+* Activate IAM access to the Billing and Cost Management console.
+* Close your AWS account.
+* Register as a seller in the Reserved Instance Marketplace.
+* Configure an S3 bucket to enable MFA.
+* Edit or delete an SQS resource policy that denies all principals.
+* Edit or deleete an S3 bucket policy that denies all principals.
+* Sign up for AWS GovCloud (US).

+---
+## Permission Boundaries

 Within an account, the permissions for an entity can be affected by identity-based policies, resource-based policies, permissions boundaries, Organizations SCPs, or session policies.
 If any one of these policy types explicitly denies access for an operation, then the request is denied.

 ### Identity-based Policies with Boundaries